yarri/ImageScaler/README.md

     $scaler->scaleTo(300,300);
     $scaler->saveTo("/path/to/output_image.jpeg"); // watermaked image

-Filters can of course be combined.
+Of course, the filters can be combined.
 They are processed in the given order.

     $scaler = new Pupiq\ImageScaler("/path/to/image.jpg");